Gaia EDR3 proper motions of Milky Way dwarfs I: 3D Motions and Orbits: data

 The sample has been selected from the literature \citep{fritz18Gaia,Simon2019,mcconnachie20Updated}, with the supplementary request to have at least four spectroscopically measured stars detected by Gaia EDR3 (the full reference list is given in Table~\ref{tab:pm}).
-To this we have added five dSphs having three measured stars or less to investigate the behavior of PM accuracy at low signal (name in italic in Table~\ref{tab:pm}).
+To this we have added five dwarf galaxies having three measured stars or less to investigate the behavior of PM accuracy at low signal (name in italic in Table~\ref{tab:pm}).
 We have also added Eridanus II, even though its very large distance precludes accurate velocity measurements.
-Following \citet{fritz18Gaia} we have kept Crater I and Draco II in the dSph list, since their precise nature (globular cluster or dSph) is still under discussion.
+Following \citet{fritz18Gaia} we have kept Crater I and Draco II in the dwarf galaxy list, since their precise nature (globular cluster or dwarf galaxy) is still under discussion.
 The total list includes 46 galaxies.